JoseRoca/WinFBX/docs/Numeric datatypes/CDEC Class.md

 ### Constructors

-Create a new instance of the **CDEC** class and assigns the values passed to it.
+Creates a new instance of the **CDEC** class and assigns the values passed to it.

 ```
 CONSTRUCTOR CDec